 The enclosure shall be placed within a continuous perimeter fence which shall be at least six feet in height where the law and private property covenants and restrictions allow, shall be maintained in good repair, shall be constructed in a way so as to prevent the ready entry or exit of animals, and shall prevent the entry of small children who are not of the custodian's family.
 The enclosure may not be part of or attached to the perimeter fence.

 Signs.
-All owners, custodians or harborers of dangerous animals shall display in a prominent place on their premises signs easily readable by the public using the words "Beware of Dangerous Animal, so identified pursuant to Nibley City Code " on all gates to the yard in which the dog is kept and doors to the home through which guests might reasonably be expected to enter, and on all sides of the property which abut a public right of way.
+All persons responsible for dangerous animals shall display in a prominent place on their premises signs easily readable by the public using the words "Beware of Dangerous Animal, so identified pursuant to Nibley City Code " on all gates to the yard in which the dog is kept and doors to the home through which guests might reasonably be expected to enter, and on all sides of the property which abut a public right of way.

 All signs shall be no smaller than 18 inches high and 24 inches wide.